 Yes, Orientation is an important step in your experience as a student at UMFK.
-You will have the opportunity to meet with your advisor, schedule your classes, and meet other new and current students.
+You will have the opportunity to schedule your classes and meet other new and current students.

 You are encouraged to bring a notepad, pen, and any questions you have about UMFK.
 You will be outside at times, so please dress appropriately for the weather.